Argentina has a 5aday programme called 5 al Dia

-Location: New Zealand is located in the southwest Pacific Ocean and consists of two main Islands, the North Island and South Island, Stewart Island to the south with numerous surrounding smaller islands.
-New Zealand has the Tasman sea to the west, the South Pacific Ocean to east with the Southern Ocean to the south.
+Location: New Zealand is located in the southwest Pacific Ocean and consists of two main Islands, the North Island and South Island, Stewart Island lies to the south with numerous surrounding smaller islands.
+New Zealand has the Tasman sea to the west, the South Pacific Ocean to the east with the Southern Ocean to the south.

 Capital City: Wellington